BigPolarBear1/factorization/README.md

 Update: Alright!
 I spent the day just reviewing my findings.
 And I was able to actually simplify everything.
 We can subtract discriminants from eachother to cancel out that offset.
 I'm starting to see something now...
 I'll upload as I make progress.
 Use the above command with the PoC.. its just the show the math, its very slow until I implement a sieving algorithm.

 Update: There was a minor mistake in that initial upload... must subtract the squares of the linear coefficients, not just the linear coefficients.
+The code is super slow.
+I'm just making the transformation to setup it up into something I can properly sieve and reduce to a square finding problem.